 This preparatory work you do will help not only your adviser but will be valuable in preparing your case to be presented to the tribunal.

 Bear in mind that you might need to submit papers and documents to the tribunal before the hearing, or if your case is to be dealt with exclusively on paper.
 The tribunal will tell you if you need to do so and will give you a time limit.
 Make sure you take careful note of this and meet it.

 How do I put my file together?

-The object is to have a single file, for example, a ring-binder, which contains all your witness statements and copies of the documents you need to refer to and your skeleton argument of the issues of your case.
+The object is to have a single file, for example, a ring-binder, which contains all your witness statements and copies of the documents you need to refer to and your 'skeleton argument' (see below) of the issues of your case.
 If there are a large number of documents or papers you may need more than one folder, but for most cases one should be enough.